gkacton/rufus-porter/art-map/README.md

 ## To Be Investigated

 - Sunrise eye mural ("The President's House"), held by Renwick Gallery - where did it come from? https://americanart.si.edu/blog/eye-level/2012/03/720/seats-power-and-occasional-settee
+- Two JDP murals may have images swapped - check on AFANews article